 - Bats Right, Throws Right

 Biographical Information

 Bob Crues began his baseball career as a pitcher and went 20-5 in the West Texas-New Mexico League in his first full season, 1940.
 His contract was purchased by the Boston Red Sox but he went just 5-5 over the next two years, never making it to AA.
-Crues worked in an ammunition production plant (and married a co-worker) then was drafted into the Army.
+Crues worked in an ammunition production plant (and married a co-worker) then was drafted into the Army during World War II.
 He lost three years of baseball time due to his military service.

 That off-season Crues got an offer from the Jackson Senators but miscommunication led to his release.
 He also was offered a shot at appearing in the National Baseball Congress tourney but instead went to the Roswell Rockets, a new team in the Longhorn League, another offense-oriented low minor league in the southwest.
 His .365 was 6th in the league and his 28 homers second (just 3 ahead of Carlos Pascual, who was known more as a pitcher) and his 129 RBI fourth.
 Crues, after one record-shattering year, was again merely a very good player in a very weak league.